sunny2601/spree_myriad_options/README.md

 # Spree Myriad Options

+**IN DEVELOPMENT:** We are trying to get this upgraded to work with Spree 2.3.

 `UPDATE: Changed dependencies and commented out attr_accessible in preparation for Rails 4.`

+## Older Documentation
 This extension makes a few changes to the Spree data model and controller logic, to let you create Products with many Option Types/Values, but not have to maintain sets of Variants for each combination.